 "One day is all it takes," Soichiro said, thinking about just how close he'd come to killing Beyond during his last visit.
 This was all too soon, only a year later.
 There would never be enough time to ever forgive that child of everything he'd put them through.

-At the door, Matt was the first to stride through.
+At the door, Matt was the first to stride in.
 "Matt Jeevas has entered the building folks!" he said brightly.
 "Must say, feels nice to be back."

 "Hey, I was supposed to come in first!"
 Mello yelled at him.
 He reached out, grabbed the boy's shoulder, and pulled him back so that he was first in line.
 "What's up, guys?
 How've you been hangin'?"
 It wasn't usual for Mello to be so…mellow.
 This had to be a front.